-Return to Dominique Ansel Bakery Part II: GDS (Ganache delivery System) Chef likes snickers bars06 Dec 2011, Posted by Best bakeries, Best high-end pastries, Best of New York City, Dominique Ansel Bakery in
+Return to Dominique Ansel Bakery Part II: GDS (Ganache delivery System) Chef likes snickers bars06 Dec 2011, Posted by Best bakeries, Best high-end pastries, Best of New York City, Dominique Ansel Bakery, Reviews in

 Today we continue to go through the sweet side of the menu of Dominique Ansel Bakery.
 Go here for part I.

 Paris-New York: Mr Ansel’s take on Paris-Brest features a split ring of choux pastry filled with chocolate ganache, peanut butter ganache, peanut butter cream, and caramel.
 If the Mini-Me cake is a chocolate lover’s dream, then the Paris-New York is for peanut butter lovers.
 The pastry is light and is used primarily as a (GDS) -that’s a ganache delivery system.
 Why order it?
 If you like peanut butter and dark chocolate it’s a no brainer.
 Ansel on the Paris-New York “a twist on the Paris-Brest, a pate a choux pastry usually filled with hazelnut cream.
 I call mine the Paris-New York and used chocolate, caramel, and peanuts as my flavors.
 Can you tell where I got my inspiration from?
 It’s the ingredients you’ll find inside a Snicker’s bar, my favorite candy bar.”